-The \$select system query option requests that the service return only the properties, dynamic properties, actions and functions explicitly requested by the client.
+The sselect system query option requests that the service return only the properties, dynamic properties, actions and functions explicitly requested by the client.
 The service returns the specified content, if available, along with any available expanded navigation or stream properties, and MAY return additional information.

-The value of the \$select query option is a comma-separated list of properties, qualified action names, qualified function names, the star operator (\), or the star operator prefixed with the namespace or alias of the schema in order to specify all operations defined in the schema.
+The value of the sselect query option is a comma-separated list of paths that end with properties, non-entity-valued instance annotations, qualified action names, or qualified function names, as well as of the star operator (), or the star operator prefixed with the namespace or alias of the schema in order to specify all operations defined in the schema.
 Only aliases defined in the metadata document of the service can be used in URLs.